Benson-Genomics-Lab/VNTRseek/RESULTS.md

 and if the input used standard illumina headers, shortened headers.

+The `{RUN_NAME}.vs.cnf` contains a config containing the last settings used for this data set.
+It can be provided with the `--CONFIG` option to reproduce the last run.

 The vcf files contain the called VNTRs and any ref TRs with support, respectively.